CodeChain-io/codechain/spec/CodeChain-Virtual-Machine.md

    - 2: BlockAge
    - 3: Time
    - 4: TimeAge
  2. Pop one more item from stack, which is the value of the timelock.
-It must be a big-endian encoded, 64-bit unsigned integer.
+It must be a 64-bit unsigned integer.
 The script will fail if the length of the item exceeds 8.
  2. Check the condition given the type and the value referring to the block number and the timestamp of the best block.
 See the `Timelock` section in [Transaction](Transaction.md) for more details.
  3. Push true if the condition is met, false otherwise.